Aviation safety: Air safety investigators

 Air safety investigators are trained and authorized to investigate aviation accidents and incidents: to research, analyse, and report their conclusions.
 They may be specialized in flight operations, training, aircraft structures, air traffic control, flight recorders or human factors.
 They are employed by government organizations responsible for aviation safety, manufacturers or unions, though only government organizations have statutory powers to investigate.

 Safety improvement initiatives

-The safety improvement initiatives are aviation safety partnerships between regulators, manufacturers, operators, professional unions, research organisations, and international aviation organisations to further enhance safety.
+The safety improvement initiatives are aviation safety partnerships between regulators, manufacturers, operators, professional unions, research organizations, and international aviation organizations to further enhance safety.
 Some major safety initiatives worldwide are: